Champa: Formation and growth

-The Sa Huỳnh culture was an Austronesian seafaring culture that centered around present-day Central Vietnam coastal region.
+The Sa Huỳnh culture was an Austronesian seafaring culture that centred around present-day Central Vietnam coastal region.
 During its heyday, the culture distributed across the Central Vietnam coast and had commercial links across the South China Sea with the Philippine archipelago and even with Taiwan, which now most archaeologists and scholars have consentient determined and are no longer hesitant in linking with the ancestors of the Austronesian Cham and Chamic-speaking peoples.

 While Northern Vietnam Kinh people assimilated Han Chinese immigrants into their population, have a sinicized culture, Cham people carry the patrilineal R-M17 haplogroup of South Asian Indian origin from South Asian merchants spreading Hinduism to Champa and marrying Cham females since Chams have no matrilineal South Asian mtDNA, and this fits with the matrilocal structure of Cham families.
 And compared to other Vietnamese ethnic groups, the Cham do not share ancestry with southern Han Chinese, along with Austronesian-speaking Mang.

 Champa was known to the Chinese as 林邑 Linyi in Mandarin, Lam Yap in Cantonese and to the Vietnamese, Lâm Ấp (which is the Sino-Vietnamese pronunciation of 林邑).
-The state of Champa was founded in 192 CE by Khu Liên (Ou Lian), an official of the Eastern Han dynasty of China in Xianglin who rebelled against Chinese rule in 192.
+The state of Champa was founded in AD 192 by Khu Liên (Ou Lian), an official of the Eastern Han dynasty of China in Xianglin who rebelled against Chinese rule in 192.

 Epigraph of king Jaya Paramesvaravarman II (r.
 1220–1254), the liberator of Champa from Khmer rule.

-Around the 4th century CE, Cham polities began to absorb much of Indic influences, probably through its neighbor, Funan.
+Around the 4th century AD, Cham polities began to absorb much of Indic influences, probably through its neighbour, Funan.
 Hinduism was established as Champa began to create Sanskrit stone inscriptions and erect red brick Hindu temples.
-The first king acknowledged in the inscriptions is Bhadravarman, who reigned from 380 to 413 CE.
+The first king acknowledged in the inscriptions is Bhadravarman, who reigned from AD 380 to 413.
 At Mỹ Sơn, King Bhadravarman established a linga called Bhadresvara, whose name was a combination of the king's own name and that of the Hindu god of gods Shiva.
 The worship of the original god-king under the name Bhadresvara and other names continued through the centuries that followed.